 Houseplants, with all of their air-purifying, stress-reducing beauty, deserve a place in just about every home and office.
-We've all done it: grabbed an impulse philodendron or African violet from the grocery store or bought an orchid or bromeliad that was just too gorgeous, too vibrant, to pass up.
+Most people have done it: grabbed an impulse philodendron or African violet from the grocery store or bought an orchid or bromeliad that was just too gorgeous, too vibrant, to pass up.

-And we should do that.
-It's good for us!
-But there are things that go into the growing and shipping of houseplants that many of us don't consider:
+And you should do that.
+It's good for you!
+But some things go into the growing and shipping of houseplants that many people don't consider:

 - Most houseplants (especially those carried in large retail chain stores) are shipped from across the country, in large cooled or heated (depending on the season) trucks.

 - The overwhelming majority of houseplants are grown using conventional fertilizers and pesticides.

 These are the same arguments you hear regarding your food: how many miles they travel to reach you, and how the way they are grown affects the environment and the people who grow them.
 You rarely, if ever, hear the same related to houseplants.
 Just as many people strive to "buy local" when it comes to food, clothing, and furnishings for your home, it makes sense to start looking for local, organic houseplant options.

 While many states have at least a few houseplant growers, organic houseplant growers are nearly non-existent.
 Growth regulators and conventional pesticides, fungicides, and fertilizers are all common for most growers.
 If you're looking to reduce the environmental impact of your houseplant buying, there are a few options:

 - Find a local houseplant grower.
 Even if it's not organic, local is a good place to start.
 You can do a lot with the plant once you get it home to start raising it organically (more on this below).